sandeepdeshmukh/sandeepdeshmukh.github.io/index.md

 ## Industrial Experience
 - Currently Trainer and Consultant for Big Data, Hadoop and Apache Apex
 - Committer at [Apache Apex](http://apex.apache.org)
-- Engineer at [DataTorrent](http://www.datatorrent.com) building an unified Batch and Stream processing engine.
+- Engineer at [DataTorrent](http://www.datatorrent.com) building an unified Batch and Stream processing engine
 - Asst.
-Vice President & Data Scientist at Reliance Industies Ltd
+Vice President & Data Scientist at Reliance Industies Ltd.
-- Senior Domain Expert at Persistent System Ltd
+- Senior Domain Expert at Persistent Systems Ltd.

 ## Academic
 - Adjunt Professor at PICT, Pune since October 2016
 - Conducted credit course at IIIT Jabalpur on Hadoop
+- Resource Person in many Faculty Development Programs
+- Numerous workshops for Students

 Apart from this, Sandeep is also involved in Academics at different levels